-The Company is required to use judgments to determine the income tax.
+The use of judgments is required to determine the provision for income tax.
 Since there are several transactions and calculations, the final income tax is uncertain.
 The Company recognizes a liability for matters from tax audits based on whether additional tax payments will be required.
-When the final income tax of such tax audits is known and it is different from the amount initially determined, any adjustments have an effect on the current and deferred tax when the result of the final audit is known.
+When the final result of such audits is known and if it is different from the initial estimate, adjustments have an effect on the current and deferred tax when the final result of the tax audit is known, vii.
+Provision for inventory obsolescence viii.
+Provision for administrative and labor proceedings

-In determining current tax, the Company uses existing tax laws and does not include provisions that will generate differences from tax audits.
+The Company determines the current income tax using existing tax laws and does not include provisions that may generate differences from tax audits.
 Accordingly, the Company is not required to disclose a sensitivity analysis for changes in the income tax determination, because if there is any difference, it would not have a significant effect on profit or loss (note 3.1).